dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 `bash TransformTrajectoriesToMsselFormat.sh 1 PopulationExpansionModel.txt 1000`

-Then run mssel on the trajectories simulated with the IS routine.
+Then run coalescent simulations using mssel on the trajectories simulated with the IS routine.
+Those simulations will be used to calculate the L values for each simulated trajectory given a set of haplotypes with the derived allele.

 Script structure: